 - a.
-General Eligibility To be eligible to participate in the NJ State 4-H Championship Horse Show, a 4-H member MUST: - i.
-Have been enrolled in Grade 4 or higher; the last year of participation is the year in which the member is enrolled in grade 13 (or the equivalent one-year past grade 12).
+General Eligibility To be eligible to participate in the NJ State 4-H Championship Horse Show. a 4-H member MUST: - i.
+Have been enrolled in Grade 4 or higher; the last year of participation is the year in which the member is enrolled in Grade 13 (or the equivalent one year past grade 12).
 The grade of members shall be determined by the grade enrolled in school the September prior to the State 4-H Championship Horse Show. - 1.
-Junior Members: 4-H'ers enrolled in Grades 4-8 as of the September prior to the state show. - 2.
-Senior Members: 4-H'ers enrolled in Grades 9- 13 as of the September prior to the state show. - b.
+Beginner Members: 4-H'ers enrolled in Grades 4-one year out of high school as of September prior to the State Horse Show.
+Eligibility is limited to members who have not cantered/loped at any horse show (4-H or non-4-H.) Participation in this division is limited to two (2) years. - 2.
+Junior Members: 4-H'ers enrolled in Grades 4-8 as of September prior to the state show. - 3.
+Senior Members: 4-H'ers enrolled in Grades 9- 13 as of September prior to the state show. - b.
 Meet the following "Member in Good Standing" requirements during the current project year.
 This is to be verified by the club leader and our county 4-H Staff on the state entry form. - i.
-Be a registered 4-H Horse Project member in the county they will represent by January 1 of the current year in the New Jersey 4-H Online system and have attended at least 70% of regular club meetings. - ii.
-Given a state, county or club 4-H presentation following the State 4-H or Equine Presentations Contest guidelines. - iii.
-Been responsible for the physical care and training of the animal to the fullest extent possible. - iv.
+Be a registered 4-H Horse Project member in the county they will represent by January 1 of the current year in the New Jersey ZSuite system and have attended at least 70% of regular club meetings. - ii.
+Given a state, county, or club 4-H presentation following the State 4-H or Equine Presentations Contest guidelines. - iii.
+Be responsible for the physical care and training of the animal to the fullest extent possible. - iv.
 Complete a 4-H Horse Project Record Book including the members' entire horse project animal(s) up to the date of the show entries. - v.
 Participate in a 4-H Community Service Activity within the current project year. - c.
-Every exhibitor must exhibit their own registered project animal in a "showmanship and grooming" class at county qualifying horse show unless previously approved by the 4-H Staff for extenuating circumstances.
+Every exhibitor must exhibit their own registered project animal in a "showmanship and grooming" class at a county qualifying horse show unless previously approved by the 4-H Staff for extenuating circumstances.